 Dish into plates.
 Top with grated cheese.
 Enjoy!

-Surprisingly Satisfying Taco Salad
+Surprisingly Satisfying Low Sodium Taco Salad

-Because I am on a low sodium diet, we intentionally choose low sodium foods.
 I try to keep meals at 500mg of sodium or less.
 This one just came under the line, but I had two oreo cookies and drank a glass of milk which put me at 550 mg of sodium for the meal.

 Taco bowl or tortilla chips